icclab/ceph-objectstore-broker/README.md

 * service.yml
 * route.yml (only for OS)

 To deploy use ```./deploy.sh k8s``` or ```./deploy.sh os```.
-These commands will set the configMap, deploy the broker and then create a service for it that uses a node port.
+These commands will set the configMap, deploy the broker and then create a service for it.
 In the case of OS, it also creates a route for the broker using the default host.

+For k8s, the default service created uses a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) to expose the broker, however depending on your platform you might want to use something like a loadbalancer, in which case you can just edit the relevant yaml files and then use the deployment script to deploy with your own configuration.

 ### Bosh Release